BillChan226/HALC/README.md

 conda activate halc
 ```

-We employ [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) as the external detector to bound hallucinatory objects.
+We employ [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) as the external detector to ground hallucinatory objects.
 To install GroundingDINO with CUDA, we simplify the installation process, where you can:

 ```
 # set CUDA_HOME to the virtual environment halc